smeliga/CourseraProject3a/README.md

 run_analyis.R creates a dataframe "subj_act_mean_data" that is written to file "tidy mean dataset.txt" which contains mean measurements by subject and activity.
 Only mean and std variable were selected.

-Mode information about the datasets, variables and measures is reported in "codebook.md".
+More information about the datasets, variables and measures is reported in "codebook.md".

 #### Function